techx/hackmit-hackbot/MONEY_README.md

 hackbot conf set money.received.col "1"
 ```

-4. `money.outstanding.col`: the column you put the "total $ committed" cell
+4. `money.outstanding.col`: the column you put the "total $ outstanding" cell
   in, directly to the right of the "total $ received" cell.
 The columns are
   1-indexed.